dolph/gerrit-growler/README.md

 gerrit-growler
 ==============

-Receive a growl notification whenever your watched projects in Gerrit have review activity.
+Receive a growl notification whenever your starred reviews in Gerrit have activity.

 Dependencies
 ------------